codeimpossible/codeimpossible.github.com/_posts/2012-04-23-Reasons-to-use-PowerShell-instead-of-CMD.md

 Git is better in powershell

 [Posh-Git][4]  is a PowerShell script for, you guessed it, git that has makes me love working with git more than I ever could on linux/mac.
 The major selling point? contextual tab-completion.
 It&#39;s freaking awesome.
-Git on all other platforms has been put on notice.&nbsp;
+Git on all other platforms has been put on notice.

 Easy automation

 PowerShell is a pretty easy language to grok.
-I&#39;ve only used it in passing to automate really tedious tasks, but if I can throw a workable script together in 10 minutes then the language&nbsp;**has&nbsp;**to be easy to understand!
+I&#39;ve only used it in passing to automate really tedious tasks, but if I can throw a workable script together in 10 minutes then the language **has **to be easy to understand!

 Awesome output commands